pykler/led-backlight-osx/README.md

 And so on, ... after the 7th it just seems to cycle back, i.e. 8 is the same as 0

+For more internal details of the code, see the [upstream README file](apple-code-readme.rst)